 Applications for the Hackworth Fellowships are available at the link provided below.
 Students should provide along with the application a one-page statement of areas of interest and/or ideas for projects that might be pursued during their year as a Hackworth Fellow.

 One letter of recommendation is required from a faculty member.

 Students must also submit a transcript.
 Transfer students need to provide a transcript from their previous college or university as well as their SCU transcript.

 The Fellowship is open to students from all majors.
 However, a demonstrated interest in ethics is a significant factor in favor of an applicant.

-The Hackworth Fellowships are supported by a gift from Michael and Joan Hackworth.
+The Hackworth Fellowships are supported by a gift from Joan and the late Michael Hackworth.

 Please address any questions to David DeCosse, Director of

 Kenneth Manaster, SCU School of Law professor, reflects on his decades of work in environmental law